 The space agency's plan is to send a unique spacecraft to not only buzz over Titan but to land and collect samples of water and organic molecules — many of them resembling gases on Earth.

 Named for its eight insect-like rotors, Dragonfly will launch in 2026 with an expected ETA of 2034.

 But why all the fuss over a distant, flash-frozen moon?

 "Titan is unlike any other place in the solar system, and Dragonfly is like no other mission," Thomas Zurbuchen, NASA's associate administrator for science in Washington, D.C., noted in a press release.
 "The science is compelling.
 It's the right time to do it."

-Indeed, this winged robot will spend most of its nearly three-year mission soaring over Titan’s organic dunes and delving the depths of impact craters where liquid water and materials key to life once may have co-existed for millennia.
+Indeed, this winged robot that runs on nuclear power will spend most of its nearly three-year mission soaring over Titan's organic dunes and delving the depths of impact craters where liquid water and materials key to life once may have co-existed for millennia.

 In other words, Titan may be a time capsule containing all the building blocks of life.
 It's just been left in the freezer for tens of thousands of years.